Search Result: 13

 (Image designed by student of Hong Kong Design Institute) On the road to entrepreneurship you may come across to different kinds of challenges: which funding scheme is more suitable for me?
 How to avoid legal traps in business?
 No worries, the four consultation services below offer professional advice for free to all your queries about entrepreneurship.
 Support and Consultation Centre for Small and Medium Enterprises (SUCCESS) - "Meet-the-Advisors" Business Advisory Service SUCCESS provides business starters with not only information on setting up business in Hong Kong, but also free "Meet-the-Advisors" Business Advisory Service.
 Entrepreneurs encountering problems relating to the starting and running of a business can consult experts on their opinions.
 Youth Employment Start” (Y.E.S.) - Professional Consultation Service Y.E.S. is set up to provide one-stop employment and self-employment support services to young people aged between 15 and 29.
 To assist business members to tackle their business problems in legal and accounting fields, meetings with qualified lawyers and accountants will be arranged to obtain professional advice.
 Hong Kong Productivity Council (HKPC) - SME ReachOut A dedicated service team entitled "SME ReachOut" would support startups through face-to-face meetings to help identify suitable funding schemes, while answering questions relating to applications.
 The goal is to enhance startup's understanding of the Government's funding schemes, with a view to encouraging better utilisation of the support provided by the Government.
 Hong Kong Trade Development Council (HKTDC) SME Support - SME Advisory Service The HKTDC SME Advisory Service provides one-to-one free business advisory service, which covers a wide spectrum of areas such as tax issues, business law, operation of the letter of credit, up-to-date information for new business start-ups, logistics, branding strategy for cultural industry and e-commerce.
 Source: SUCCESS, Y.E.S., HKPC, HKTDC “Startup How-tos” is an introductory guidebook written for entrepreneurship newbies, providing startup tips and related public services information.

 One of the key factors of starting a business is capital.
 A detailed budget provides clarity to the capital needed, rate of return and payback period which would benefit your business planning.
 Let’s follow the steps below to plan your budget!
 1st step: list out carefully the items required for entering and operating a business in the target industry, including company registration, rental cost of the store or office, interior renovation, operation facilities, raw materials, staff and liquidity etc.2nd step: estimate the cost and price of the required items.
 You may refer to the value of relevant consultants and persons with experience, or the relevant Market and Industry Profiles published by Hong Kong Trade Development Council (HKTDC).3rd step: You may utilise the Budget Analysis Worksheet for Starting up Business provided by Support and Consultation Centre for SMEs (SUCCESS) to estimate the initial capital required, the relation between turnover and profitability, payback period, assets and liabilities; and factors that may affect financial position. (e.g. turnover, rent, profit margin, expenditures, inventory and credit period, etc.) Calculation of return and payback period Usually the rate of return and payback period will be calculated before investing for a business.
 Simply speaking, you may calculate with the net profit per month: If net profit per month = $20,000Total investment = $300,000Rate of return = net profit x 12 / total investment = $20,000 x 12/300,000 = 80%Payback period = 1/80% = 1.25 years Note: The net profit of an enterprise may generally be lower during opening period and reach the expected profit after a period of time.
 Thus the actual payback period may be longer than the calculation result.
 There are a wide variety of sources of financing such as personal savings, capitalising and loans.
-You may look up the funding scheme that suits you best with our Funding Schemes Finder, or check out more information on funding from Innovation and Technology Bureau, Brand Development and Promotion of the Trade and Industry Department, and the Hong Kong Productivity Council.
+You may look up the funding scheme that suits you best with our Funding Schemes Finder, or check out more information on funding from Innovation, Technology and Industry Bureau, Brand Development and Promotion of the Trade and Industry Department, and the Hong Kong Productivity Council.
 Source: SUCCESS, GovHK, Youth Employment Start, HKTDC SME Centre, HKPC SME ReachOut “Startup How-tos” is an introductory guidebook written for entrepreneurship newbies, providing startup tips and related public services information.

 Is your startup going to recruit and prepare for launch?
 Let’s go through the seven common questions below and learn about the points to note when you are hiring and handling personal data.
 1. How to ensure that the job seeker is lawfully employable?
 The law requires an employer to take all practical steps to ensure that the job seeker is lawfully employable.
 If the job seeker is not holding a Hong Kong permanent identity card, the law requires an employer to inspect the job seeker's valid travel document.
 2. Can an employer collect copies of the identity cards of job applicants?
 Generally speaking, an employer must not collect a copy of the identity card of a job applicant during the recruitment process unless and until the individual has accepted an offer of employment.
 3. Under what circumstances can job applicants be asked in a recruitment advertisement to submit personal data?
 An employer or recruitment agency who clearly indicates its identity may ask job applicants to submit personal data in a recruitment advertisement, provided that the data is adequate but not excessive in relation to the purpose of recruitment and is to be used lawfully.
 4. Can an employer directly solicit personal data from job applicants if it merely uses its company email address, telephone number or fax number as a means of identifying itself in a recruitment advertisement?
 No. A company email address, telephone number or fax number by itself is generally not considered to be sufficient identification of the employer.
 If the employer does not wish to disclose its identity, it may simply provide a telephone number in the advertisement and indicate that the applicants can make further enquiries before submitting any personal data.
 5. Should an employer provide, within a recruitment advertisement, a statement regarding the purpose for which the personal data submitted by job applicants will be used?
 Recruitment advertisements that directly ask job applicants to provide their personal data should include a statement, as an integral part of the advertisement, informing applicants about the purposes for which their personal data are to be used.
 Here is an example of such statement: "Personal data collected will be used for recruitment purposes only".
 6. How long is an employer allowed to keep the personal data of unsuccessful job applicants?
 Personal data of unsuccessful applicants (for future recruitment purposes) can be retained for a period of up to two years from the date of rejecting the applicants, and must then be destroyed.
 7. Must we obtain consent from an employee or ex-employee before giving an employment reference to another employer?
 Yes, you should obtain the prescribed consent from an employee or ex-employee (preferably in writing) as disclosure of the employee’s records (including performance assessment) to another person would constitute to a change in the purpose of use of the data.
 Source: The Office of the Privacy Commissioner for Personal Data, Hong Kong - Understanding the Code of Practice on Human Resource Management Frequently Asked Questions About Recruitment Advertisements , Immigration Department “Startup How-tos” is an introductory guidebook written for entrepreneurship newbies, providing startup tips and related public services information.